 Integrated refinery & petrochemicals platforms to meet growing global demand

-Total is one of the world's top 10 operators in hydrocarbon processing.
-With 45 sites around the world, our refining and petrochemicals activities give us long-standing expertise and are a key element in our integrated model.
+Total is one of the 10 largest hydrocarbon processors in the world.
+With 45 sites in the four corners of the globe, our refinery and petrochemicals operations give us long-standing expertise and represent a key element in our integrated model.
 We have developed our industrial facilities by investing in platforms combining refining and petrochemicals units.
 These six superstructures enable us to meet growing global demand while keeping production costs down.

 In 2017, we announced the launch of a major petrochemical project at Port Arthur in Texas, USA.

 The result of a joint venture between Total and Saudi Aramco in Saudi Arabia, SATORP is one of the 10 most efficient refineries in the world.

 Our largest refinery and petrochemicals platform in Europe, in Antwerp in Belgium, has benefited from an ambitious modernisation plan.

 The Laffan refinery operated by Qatargas in Ras Laffan, Qatar.

 Polypropylene unit at the Normandy petrochemicals platform in France.